sandstorm-io/tos-pp/privacy.md

 Sandstorm, as a company, does not engage in "tracking", in that we do not track users across multiple unrelated contexts or web sites without the user's explicit consent.
 This applies regardless of the presence of "Do Not Track" signals.

 ### EU Safe Harbor:

+*[BETA NOTE: We are currently registering for the [US-EU and US-Swiss Safe Harbor programs](http://www.export.gov/safeharbor/index.asp).
+The following clause will take effect once that registration is complete.]*

 When you choose to provide Sandstorm with your information or any information that is automatically gathered through your use of Sandstorm, you consent to the transfer and storage of that information on our servers located in the United States.